awsdocs/amazon-ec2-user-guide/doc_source/launch-marketplace-console.md

-# Launching an AWS Marketplace instance<a name="launch-marketplace-console"></a>
+# Launch an AWS Marketplace instance<a name="launch-marketplace-console"></a>

 You can subscribe to an AWS Marketplace product and launch an instance from the product's AMI using the Amazon EC2 launch wizard\.
 For more information about paid AMIs, see [Paid AMIs](paid-amis.md)\.
 To cancel your subscription after launch, you first have to terminate all instances running from it\.
-For more information, see [Managing your AWS Marketplace subscriptions](paid-amis.md#marketplace-manage-subscriptions)\.
+For more information, see [Manage your AWS Marketplace subscriptions](paid-amis.md#marketplace-manage-subscriptions)\.

 **To launch an instance from the AWS Marketplace using the launch wizard**